ponylang/pony-patterns/async/actorpromise.md

 let p = Promise[U64]
 agg.balance(p)
 ```
-This is somewhat useful, but we still want to be able to respond to the value used to fulfill the promise somehow.
+This is somewhat useful, but the value of the promise is lost.
+We still want to be able to respond to the value used to fulfill the promise somehow.
 We can do this with _promise chaining_:

 ```pony
 let p = Promise[U64]